williamtroup/Calendar.js/README_NUGET.md

 - Widget mode (small widget that shows the current/specific day).

+## Where can I find the documentation?

+All the documentation can be found [here](https://calendar-js.com/documentation/index.html).

 ## What browsers are supported?

 All modern browsers (such as Google Chrome, FireFox, and Opera) are fully supported.